romanowski/blog/interview-rex.md

 #Interview with Rex Kerr.
 The first appendix to Dick Wall's 'Scala needs you!'.

 ##Preface
 During Scala Days in SF, Dick Wall was [trying to convince people](https://www.parleys.com/tutorial/scala-needs-you) to spend their spare time helping to make Scala language, compiler and documentation even better.
-He focused mostly on the Scala's web page and available resources which can help newcomers.
+He focused mostly on showing the Scala's web page and available resources which can help newcomers.
 Also some time ago [Adriaan Moors](https://github.com/adriaanm) completely redesigned readme.md on github having beginners in mind.
 I wish these resources had been so informative a year ago.

-After watching Dick's talk I decided to contact few currently active collaborators and open source contributors from outside EPFL and Typesafe's Scala compiler team.
-As a result I will publish a short series of interviews focused on Scala language, contributing to Scala ecosystem etc. Also, I think, it's worth to get to know something about these extraordinarily interesting people.
+Having been inspired by Dick's talk I decided to contact a few currently active collaborators and open source contributors from outside EPFL and Typesafe's Scala compiler team.
+As a result I will publish a short series of interviews focused primarily on Scala language, contributing to Scala ecosystem etc. Not to mention that I believe it's worthwhile to get to know these extraordinarily interesting people.

 My first interlocutor was Rex Kerr.